Culture Shock occurs where

 guidance in the new situation giving a culture shock.
 The new culture seems strange,

-individuals who travel to a very different society and discover cultural ideas and
+travel to a very different society and discover cultural ideas and practices that differ

 Culture Shock is common among